Now Buddha tells us the truth about the world.

 Yes, the world is a swamp, but we can break the hypnosis of the world, turn around and start moving back to Reality.
 We can neutralize our negative actions by engaging in meritorious actions.
 When we do this we break free of the veils of illusion and shine, illumining the world around us.
 When the Buddha-Nature within us is revealed, once again the Buddha walks the earth and shows the way to lost humanity.

 This is itself the plain truth.
-People are stumbling through this world completely blind to realities–even to themselves.
-“How hard to break through is this, my Maya,” says the Bhagavad Gita (7:14), and rare are those who regain their sight and act upon it to break away from the orbit of this world and fly into the sky of freedom.
-For the “heaven” Buddha is speaking of is the limitless expanse of Infinite Consciousness.
+People are stumbling through this world completely blind to realities and even blind to themselves.
+“Truly this divine illusion (maya) of mine made of the gunas is difficult to go beyond,” says the Bhagavad Gita (7:14), and rare are those who regain their sight and act upon it to break away from the orbit of this world and fly into the sky of freedom.
+For the heaven Buddha is speaking of is the limitless expanse of Infinite Consciousness.

 Strong birds such as wild swans fly from east to west, and those who possess the psychic powers known as siddhis can fly through the air at will, but the wise leave the world behind altogether by conquering Cosmic Delusion (Mara) and its attendant evils.